We have five factories and 19 years of experience in plant extracts

 The popularity of ketchup has led to the development of many different varieties, including organic, low-sugar, and even gourmet versions with unique flavor combinations.
 Despite its ubiquity, ketchup remains a simple and beloved condiment that brings a burst of flavor to countless meals around the world.

-Understanding the composition of ketchup is essential when discussing its Lycopene content, as the ingredients and preparation methods can impact the amount of this beneficial compound present in the final product.
-As we delve deeper into the topic, we will explore how ketchup can be a source of Lycopene and the factors that influence its levels in the sauce.
+Understanding the composition of ketchup is essential when discussing its lycopene content, as the ingredients and preparation methods can impact the amount of this beneficial compound present in the final product.
+As we delve deeper into the topic, we will explore how ketchup can be a source of lycopene and the factors that influence its levels in the sauce.

 3. Lycopene Content in Ketchup